 Landscape

 Most of the river is bounded by a heavy forest of black spruce, fir, birch, aspen, maple, ash, elm and scattered red, white and jack pine.
-Bluffs occasionally rise more than 100 feet above the river.
 Rocky cliffs are common along the Banning and Lower Kettle River rapids.
-The river passes a few towns, houses or farmland, although several bridges cross the upper reaches.
-The Kettle in Pine County is a state Wild and Scenic River.
+The river passes a few towns, houses and some farmland, and several bridges cross the upper reaches.

 Fish and wildlife